kalpanasanikommu/kalpanasanikommu/README.md

 ## Skills

-**Data Analysis:** Expertise in data cleaning and exploratory data analysis (EDA).
+▶️**Data Analysis:** Expertise in data cleaning and exploratory data analysis (EDA).

-**Statistical Analysis:** Knowledge of statistical methods for hypothesis testing and drawing insights from data.
+▶️**Statistical Analysis:** Knowledge of statistical methods for hypothesis testing and drawing insights from data.

-**Tools & Technologies:** Proficient in Python (Pandas, NumPy), SQL, Excel, Tableau, and Power BI for data manipulation and visualization.
+▶️**Tools & Technologies:** Proficient in Python (Pandas, NumPy), SQL, Excel, Tableau, and Power BI for data manipulation and visualization.

-**Data Visualization:** Ability to create insightful and interactive visualizations using tools like Power BI.
+▶️**Data Visualization:** Ability to create insightful and interactive visualizations using tools like Power BI.

-**Machine Learning:** Familiar with basic machine learning algorithms for predictive analysis with tools like scikit-learn.
+▶️**Machine Learning:** Familiar with basic machine learning algorithms for predictive analysis with tools like scikit-learn.

-**Communication:** Skilled at presenting data insights in a clear and actionable manner for stakeholders.
+▶️**Communication:** Skilled at presenting data insights in a clear and actionable manner for stakeholders.

 - 📫 How to reach me **www.linkedin.com/in/kalpana-s-34aab1293**